EvolutionX-10/Ariaa/README.md

 A CLI made for music lovers.

+> [!WARNING]
+> Due to lack of time and how youtube keeps changing their API, this project is no longer maintained. <br>
+> If you want to use this project, please fork it and maintain it yourself. <br>

 ## Installation

 > To install this CLI, you need to have [Node JS](https://nodejs.org/en/) <br>